Kriti Bharti

-Early life
+Early life and education

 Bharti was born on August 19, 1987, in Jodhpur, Rajasthan.
-Bharti's father abandoned her mother, Indu Chopra, when she was still in her womb.
-This was considered a disgrace in a conservative environment, and relatives demanded her to abort or to be wed again.
+Bharti's father abandoned her pregnant mother, Indu Chopra.
+This was considered a disgrace in a conservative environment, and relatives demanded that Chopra abort or remarry.
 Despite the pressure, Bharti's mother persisted and raised the child alone.
 Her mother also suffered medical complications during her pregnancy and Bharti was born prematurely at seven months.

 As a child, Bharti was physically and verbally tortured by relatives who considered her cursed.
 One went to the extent of giving her a slow poison at 10 years old, and Bharti managed to survive but she was bedridden and paralyzed.
 She went through several treatments from different hospitals, until she was able to recover two years later, attributing her healing to reiki therapies.

 Upon her recovery, she changed her last name to "Bharti" (Daughter of India) in an attempt to free herself from the caste system, religion and kin.

-Education

 Due to the paralysis, Bharti was unable to finish fourth grade.
 She managed to accelerate to 10th grade as she cleared her boards.

 Bharti obtained a Doctorate in Psychology at the Jai Narain Vyas University in Jodhpur.